vatpac-technology/sops/docs/aerodromes/classc/Oakey.md

 Three helicopter lanes are located immediately north of Runway 09/27, aligned in the 09/27 cardinal direction.
 Lanes 1 and 3 are sealed pavement, while Lane 2 is grass.
 Each lane may only be occupied by one aircraft at a time.
 These lanes are inside the manoeuvring area and treated like a runway, requiring a takeoff and landing clearance from OK ADC.

 Lanes may be used for circuits and low-level operations.
-Aircraft cleared to land or enter a lane may conduct operations within that lane.
-Lane operations permit hover not above `A003` within the respective lane.
+Aircraft cleared to land or enter a lane may conduct operations within that lane not above `A003`.

 <figure markdown>
 ![YBOK Lanes](img/YBOK-Lanes.png){ width="600" }